Complete Positivity for Mixed Unitary Categories: From Linearly distributive to monoidal categories

-A monoidal category is a LDC in which both the monoidal structures coincide.
-A $*$-autonomous category is a LDC in which every object has a chosen right and left dual.
-LDCs provide a categorical semantics for linear logic.
-Moreover, LDCs are equipped with graphical calculus, refer \cite{BCS00}.
-A mix category is a LDC with a mix map $\m: \top \to \bot$ satisfying the coherence condition:
+A monoidal category is an LDC in which both the monoidal structures coincide, and the right and the left distributor gives the associator and its inverse respectively.
+LDCs provide the categorical semantics for multiplicative linear logic without negation.
+Moreover, LDCs are equipped with graphical calculus that subsumes the graphical calculus of the monoidal categories \cite{BCS00, Sch99}.